-4.7 Criminal activity
+5.7 Criminal activity

 - apartment break-in

+- basement break-in

 - graffiti

 - ruining and destruction of property

-- it is possible to get to the roof of the building by climbing

-damage to property
+- damage to property

 - Supervising general cleanliness and order, and intervening actively in shortcomings. - Cleanliness and order are a part of safety. - Inspecting the adequacy of the lighting and performing necessary actions to fix the situation. - Entrance doors should be maintained and systems limiting access should be installed. - Marking and photographing of valuables. - Graffiti and other smudges and smears should be cleaned without delay.